Genesis Chapter 11 Summary

 Discussion Questions for Genesis, Chapter 11

 1. Why did the people desire to build a tower to make a name for themselves in Genesis 11?
 Do people still desire to build the biggest or fastest whatever?
-If people still have the desire, what human traits are ingrained in all people regardless of race or gender?
-Which human traits do you think are the most harmful in a life?
+If people still have the desire, what human traits are ingrained in all people, regardless of race or gender?
+Which human traits do you think are the most harmful in life?
 Why?

-5. How are the sins of building the Tower of Babel similar to eating of the fruit of the Knowledge of Good and Evil in the garden?
+5. How are the sins of building the Tower of Babel similar to eating the fruit of the Knowledge of Good and Evil in the garden?
 How are the punishments similar for the two different events?
-How is man's knowledge of different things a negative to the human relationships with God?
+How is man's knowledge of different things a negative to human relationships with God?

-9. Abram's family is heading toward Canaan and Canaan will become the center of the narrative throughout the rest of scripture.
+9. Abram's family is heading toward Canaan, and Canaan will become the center of the narrative throughout the rest of Scripture.
 Why does God select this location to become the focal point of His story?
 What special qualities does the land possess?
 What is its location in relation to the rest of the world?

 Key Words/Phrase